ad0bre/OperatingSystemsProject/README.md

 ---

-To run the *program.c*, download this project, then in the command line run:
+To run the *program.c* file, download this project, then in the command line run:

 ```bash
 gcc -g program.c -o program